-Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Community.
 Jury members are usually appointed for a period of three years.
 The following jury is currently appointed to the Label Funding programme:

 Ji-Hun Kim is an editor, journalist, lecturer and music producer.
 He studied musicology and philosophy.
 He was editor at De:Bug for many years and is co-founder and editor-in-chief of Das Filter.
 As a freelance author, columnist and journalist, he works for Monopol and Der Freitag, among others.
 He has received teaching assignments from Humboldt University Berlin and the University of Bonn.
 He was responsible for the concept and content of the multiple award-winning book “Electronic Beats”.
 Ji-Hun Kim lives with his family in Berlin-Kreuzberg.

 Born in Northern Germany, Katja Lucker has been active in the Berlin music scene since 1990.
 After working as a cultural manager for the Kesselhaus, Karneval der Kulturen, RUHR.2010 and the Berliner Festspiele, amongst others, she was appointed in 2012 to establish the Musicboard Berlin as a state-owned funding institution for pop music.
 As Managing Director of the Musicboard, she has been Festival Director of the Pop-Kultur Festival since 2015 and is responsible for the organisation of the Fête de la Musique in Berlin since 2018.